ritvikmath/jekyll-now/_posts/2017-1-21-Math_and_Beer.md

 </center>
 </figure>

-* Multipliction and Division definitely show upward trends: they get harder as I drank more beer, I can attest to that
+* Multiplication and Division definitely show upward trends: they get harder as I drank more beer, I can attest to that
 * Addition seems pretty stable, as we noted before
 * Subtraction actually seems to get easier in terms of time as I drank more beer but then again, my accuracy at subtraction was falling a lot over time too